saad2134/apex-harvest/README.md

 ---

 ## ✍️ Endnote
-<p align="center">Developed with 💖 for the Smart India Hackathon 2025, with heartfelt thanks to SIH for the opportunity to build and innovate.</p>
+<p align="center">Developed with 💖 for the Hack Revolution Hackathon 2025, with heartfelt thanks to Muffakham Jah College & ACES for the opportunity to build and innovate.</p>

 ---